RobotLearning/traj-gen-and-tracking/README.md

 Humanoids TODO list:

-- Why does the DMP not reach the goal position in 0.6 sec?
 - Test also nominal F on the robot
 - Correct initial conditions of zero-phase filtering.
 - Implement/Learn RDMP first in MATLAB and then in SL